A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Previous Datasets

-While this relatively simple fix renders the dataset usable for testing, the hypothesized source of the issue, namely that the car wasn't being driven during the attacks (which we verified by decoding the signals), poses a problem that cannot be solved in post-processing.
+While this relatively simple fix renders the dataset usable for testing, the hypothesized source of the issue, namely that the car was not being driven during the attacks (which we verified by decoding the proprietary signals), poses a problem that cannot be solved in post-processing.
 As the car is being driven in the ambient data, the test data fundamentally differs from the training data outside of the injections, making it an unsuitable test set.
 Given these issues, this dataset does not seem like a good choice, even for testing a simple detector.

-Similar to the HCRL survival dataset, these attacks are particularly un-stealthy with respect to disrupting overall bus timing (see Fig. \ref{fig:hcrl_gap}).
+Similar to the HCRL survival dataset, these attacks are particularly unstealthy with respect to disrupting overall bus timing (see Fig~\ref{fig:hcrl_gap}).
 Finally, ambient and attack data are in different formats (fixed width format and CSV). \end{description}